 - Sky broadband is truly unlimited, which means that you can download as much as you like without fear of being cut off.
 Fibre's the best choice if you can get it, and there are usually offers around that include TV as well.

-What do I need broadband for?
+Why do I need gaming broadband?

 - Online gaming - There are few gaming experiences as thrilling, satisfying and downright fun as playing with others online.
 Although you don't technically need a particularly fast connection for most games, the faster the speed, the better the experience will be.